-MANAGING DIRECTOR AND CHIEF EXECUTIVE OFFICER

-Mr Cooper has an engineering background and over 25 years experience as a senior executive in the mining, construction, transport and quarrying industries.
+Mr Glenn Cooper MANAGING DIRECTOR AND CHIEF EXECUTIVE OFFICER Skills and Experience: Mr Cooper has an engineering background and over 25 years experience as a senior executive in the mining, construction, transport and quarrying industries.
 He is an experienced senior executive across all business functions including sales, aftermarket, distribution and market development.
 Glenn has held previous senior executive roles at regional and global levels for major global OEM's and manufacturers.
 Mr Cooper is a Director of Bisalloy Steel Group's majority owned businesses - PT Bima Bisalloy and Bisalloy Thailand.
 Mr Cooper is also Vice-Chairman of the Group's Co-operative Joint Venture, Bisalloy Shangang (Shandong) Steel Plate Co., Limited.

-Mr Cooper was appointed CEO Australia in November 2019 before being appointed as Managing Director and Chief Executive Officer in July 2020.
+Term of office: Mr Cooper was appointed CEO Australia in November 2019 before being appointed as Managing Director and Chief Executive Officer on 6 July 2020.
 As the Managing Director he is not subject to re-election by rotation.

+Board Committees:

+Audit and Risk Committee

+Nominations and Remuneration Committee

+Other Directorships: Nil

+Mr Kym Godson DIP TECH (BUS ADMIN), FAICD, FAIM Skills and Experience: Mr Godson is an experienced public company Director and has extensive experience in the management of industrial businesses, particularly within the steel industry.
+He is a former Managing Director and CEO of the Company having retired from the position in November 2008.

+NON-EXECUTIVE DIRECTOR Term of office: A founding Director of the Company.
+Mr Godson left Bisalloy on 27 November 2020.

+Mr Barry Morris Skills and Experience: Mr Morris is a former interim Bisalloy Chief Financial Officer and Company Secretary.

+Term of office: Appointed in August 2020.
+Mr Morris left Bisalloy on 27 November 2020.

+Mr Ian Greenyer NON-EXECUTIVE DIRECTOR Skills and Experience: Mr Greenyer brings significant financial and business analysis and improvement skills, through 27 years as an independent consultant, actively identifying and effecting change in small and medium sized companies operating in a broad range of business sectors based in Australia.
+These activities flowed from a background as an actuary, investment analyst and stockbroker.

+Term of office: Appointed as Director on 27 November 2020.
+Mr Greenyer is subject to election in November 2021.

+Board Committees:

+Audit and Risk Committee

+Nominations and Remuneration Committee

+Other Directorships:

+Greenyer & Co, Director

+Mr Michael Gundy Skills and Experience: Mr Gundy is an experienced executive with 34 years of steel industry experience spread across Australia, S.E.
+Asia, New Zealand, and the United States.
+In his career

+MBA, B Bus, Assoc Dip Metallurgy Mr Gundy has been involved in profitably growing businesses, opening new markets, developing distribution channels and business restructuring.

+NON-EXECUTIVE DIRECTOR Term of office: Appointed as Director on 27 November 2020.
+Mr Gundy is subject to election in November 2021.

+Board Committees:

+Audit and Risk Committee

+Nominations and Remuneration Committee

+Other Directorships:

 Nil

-Nil

-Mr Kym Godson

-DIP TECH (BUS ADMIN), FAICD, FAIM NON-EXECUTIVE DIRECTOR

-Mr Godson is an experienced public company Director and has extensive experience in the management of industrial businesses, particularly within the steel industry.
-He is a former Managing Director and CEO of the Company having retired from the position in November 2008.

-A founding Director of the Company appointed in November 2001.
-Last re-elected in November 2018.

-- Audit and Risk Committee - Nominations and Remuneration Committee

-• Director, Carwood Pty Ltd

-Mr Richard Grellman AM

-FCA

-NON-EXECUTIVE DIRECTOR

-Mr Grellman brings significant accounting and finance skills to the Company, having had over 33 years experience in the accounting profession.
-He was a partner at KPMG from 1982 to 2000 and a member of KPMG's National Board from 1995 to 1997 and National Executive from 1997 to 2000.

-Appointed in February 2003 and was last re-elected in November 2019.

-- Chairman of the Audit and Risk Committee - Nominations and Remuneration Committee

-- Chairman, IPH Ltd from September 2014

-- Chairman, FBR Ltd from July 2018

-- Director, Excelsia College

-- Lead Independent Director, The Salvation Army Australia from May 2018

-Company Secretary

-Mr Luke Beale

-B COMM, MBA, ACA

-COMPANY SECRETARY AND

-CHIEF FINANCIAL OFFICER

-Appointed in April 2018.
-Mr Beale is a Chartered Accountant with 20 years professional experience working in senior financial positions with listed companies in Australia, New Zealand and Asia.
+Mr Luke Beale Skills and Experience: Appointed in April 2018.
+Mr Beale is a Chartered Accountant with 21 years professional experience working in senior financial positions with listed companies in B COMM, MBA, ACA, GAICD COMPANY SECRETARY AND CHIEF FINANCIAL OFFICER Australia, New Zealand and Asia.
 Mr Beale is a Director of Bisalloy Steel Group's majority owned businesses - PT Bima Bisalloy and Bisalloy Thailand.
 Mr Beale is also Financial Supervisor of the Group's Co-operative Joint Venture, Bisalloy Shangang (Shandong) Steel Plate Co., Limited.
+Mr Beale resigned on 21 July 2021 and his last day with Bisalloy will be 12 October 2021.